-Campaigners, including Miran Mun - Vice President of CI Member Consumers Korea, met at Consumers International on 22nd September 2016 to discuss raising awareness of the issue amongst our Members and the global consumer movement.
+Campaigners, including Miran Mun - Vice President of Consumers International member Consumers Korea, met at Consumers International on 22nd September 2016 to discuss raising awareness of the issue amongst our members and the global consumer movement.

 The Oxy RB humidifier scandal: 17 years in the making

 Oxy RB have long been a well established name in the South Korean household goods market.
 They first began selling humidifier disinfectant products to Korean consumers in 1994.
 Since their arrival, Oxy RB have emerged as a market leader and sold over 4 million bottles of disinfectant between 2001 and 2011.

 Due to the dryer winters in South Korea, humidifiers are widely used in hospitals and maternity clinics to increase patient comfort and assist with breathing.
 Disinfectant chemicals are applied to the humidifiers to ensure that the water vapour released into the atmosphere is clean and sterile.

 Despite the disinfectants being sold as a 'health' product, they contained toxic chemicals including PHMG, a chemical known to be unsafe for human inhalation which can lead to irreparable lung damage and even death.